By Sajjad Shaukat for Pak VT

 On Khan’s call, the PTI on April 10 and April 16, 2022 staged countrywide protests against the “imported government”.
 Following the refusal of the Chief Election Commissioner (CEC) Sikandar Sultan Raja to resign, PTI also staged protests outside the offices of the Election Commission across the country on April 26, 2020.

 While addressing massive crowd in major cities recently, the ex-Premier Khan almost repeated his previous statements.
-Hinting towards the US, he said: “A major international conspiracy was carried out against his government and this country…I cannot allow our country to become a slave to anyone”.
+Hinting toward the US, he said: “A major international conspiracy was carried out against his government and this country…I cannot allow our country to become a slave to anyone”.

 Referring to Prime Minister Shehbaz Sharif, he elaborated: “One Mir Jaffer has been imposed on us via a conspiracy…the US officials had started meeting the leaders of the [then] opposition parties at the American embassy…the US official Donald Lu met the Pakistani ambassador… had threatened him that if the no-confidence motion was not successful then it will be very difficult for Pakistan…Pakistan would be forgiven if it succeeds”.